Computing hydrodynamic interactions in confined doubly-periodic geometries in linear time: Translation-translation pair coupling

 where $f(d;L)$ depends on $L$ due to the finite size of the triply-periodic box.
-Following Hasimoto's corrections for the self mobility in triply periodic domains \cite{Mobility2D_Hasimoto} (cf. \eqref{eq:tp-velocity-linear-angular}), we correct the numerically calculated $f(d;L)$ for $d\ll L$ by
+Following Hasimoto's corrections for the self mobility in triply periodic domains \cite{Mobility2D_Hasimoto} (see \eqref{eq:tp-velocity-linear-angular}), we correct the numerically calculated $f(d;L)$ for $d\ll L$ by

-In Fig.~\ref{fig:frgr_numeric}, we compare the corrected $f(d)$ in \eqref{eq:fdcorrect} and $g(d)$ for the ES kernel to the free space $f(d)$ and $g(d)$ for Gaussian force envelopes given by \eqref{eq:frgrgauss}.
-We see a good match for both $w=4$ and $w=6$ monopole ES kernels (cf. Fig.~\ref{fig:frgr_numeric}(a)).
-Fig.~\ref{fig:frgr_numeric}(b) shows the normalized difference between the numerically calculated $f(d)$ and $g(d)$ by the ES kernel and the traditional FCM mobility functions \eqref{eq:frgrgauss}.
+In Fig.~\ref{fig:frgr_numeric}, we compare the corrected $f(d)$ and $g(d)$ for the ES kernel to the free space $f(d)$ and $g(d)$ for Gaussian force envelopes given by \eqref{eq:frgrgauss}.
+We see a good match for both $m=4$ and $m=6$ monopole ES kernels (see Fig.~\ref{fig:frgr_numeric}(a)).
+Figure~\ref{fig:frgr_numeric}(b) shows the normalized difference between the numerically calculated $f(d)$ and $g(d)$ by the ES kernel and the traditional FCM mobility functions \eqref{eq:frgrgauss}.
 We see that the data clusters around a curve that is systematically different from \eqref{eq:frgrgauss}, but the difference is on the order of a percent or less.
 Also, the scatter of $f(d)$ and $g(d)$ due to imperfect translational and rotational invariance are well controlled within two digits.
-Note that the increased error at high $d/R_h$ is due to periodic boundary conditions artifact.
+Note that the increased error at high $d/R_h$ is due to periodic boundary conditions artifacts.